 - Monosomy.
 The complete absence of an X chromosome generally occurs because of an error in the father's sperm or in the mother's egg.
-This results in every cell in the body having only one X chromosome — a condition called monosomy.
+This results in every cell in the body having only one X chromosome.

 - Y chromosome material.
-In a small percentage of cases of Turner syndrome, some cells have one copy of the X chromosome and other cells have one copy of the X chromosome and some Y chromosome material.
+In a small percentage of Turner syndrome cases, some cells have one copy of the X chromosome and other cells have one copy of the X chromosome and some Y chromosome material.
 These individuals develop biologically as girls, but the presence of Y chromosome material increases the risk of developing a type of cancer called gonadoblastoma.

 Effect of the chromosomal errors

 The missing or altered X chromosome of Turner syndrome causes errors during fetal development and other developmental problems after birth — short stature, ovarian failure and learning disabilities.
 Physical characteristics and health complications that arise from the chromosomal error vary greatly.

 Aug.
 23, 2014